Synchromysticism

 Luckily for me I never saw any half alive animals on my travels, not that I had the time to stop and personally check to see if they weren't dead, because I would be stopping nearly every two kilometres of my journey (that works out to roughly every mile for my American readers) and getting nowhere fast.

-'Skippy the Bush Kangaroo' as a kid, it's like seeing family pets laying dead all over the place.
+For someone like me who grew up watching the TV show 'Skippy the Bush Kangaroo' as a kid, it's like seeing family pets lying dead all over the place.

 I loved that show as a kid, even though I saw Sunny as a bit of a Wally and now looking back through the years at that stripped red and white shirt he used to wear a lot, I could imagine a children's book called 'Where's Sunny ... and No Cheating Skip?'.